 Access to Guns for People Convicted of Hate Crimes in Virginia

-Virginia generally prohibits people from accessing firearms if they have been convicted of a felony.3 Federal law similarly prohibits people from accessing guns if they have been convicted of a felony punishable by over one year in prison, or a state law misdemeanor punishable by more than two years.4 In Virginia, misdemeanors are punishable by no more than one year,5 so hate crime offenders are generally subject to state and federal firearm restrictions only if they are convicted of felonies.
+Virginia generally prohibits people from accessing firearms if they have been convicted of a felony.2 Federal law similarly prohibits people from accessing guns if they have been convicted of a felony punishable by over one year in prison, or a state law misdemeanor punishable by more than two years.3

-However, people convicted of violent hate crime misdemeanors generally remain eligible to access firearms under Virginia and federal law, including those convicted of assault and batteries that do not result in bodily injury, making verbal threats of violence, threateningly brandishing a firearm, or stalking.7
+However, people convicted of some hate crime misdemeanors remain eligible to access firearms under Virginia and federal law, including those convicted of making verbal threats of violence, threateningly brandishing a firearm, or stalking.6

 MEDIA REQUESTS